yazgazan/backcomp/Readme.md

 ## API Proposal

 Backcomp (good name pending) is a tool intended to watch for breaking changes in HTTP/JSON apis.
-A breaking change being change being defined by:
+A breaking change is defined by:

 - A type changing for a field or array element
 - A field missing in the response